 The Schulich School of Education at Nipissing University, in partnership with Nipissing First Nation, wish to invite you to the 6th Annual Canadian Symposium on Indigenous Teacher Education from April 30th to May 2nd, 2018.

 Schedule:

-April 30th (evening): May 1st - 2nd: Welcome and Keynote address followed by reception.
-Research presentations, traditional teachings and small group discussions.
+April 30th (evening): Welcome and Keynote address followed by reception.

+May 1st Full day of traditional teachings and small group discussions allowing participants to explore connections between